reiver/article-20250315/README.md

 ## Computer Networks

 Back then, there were those who wondered what regular people would do with computers.
-After all, prior to this, computers tended to be used for: accounting, inventory management, payroll,
+Sure there were video games, but — after all, prior to this, computers tended to be used for: accounting, databases, inventory management, payroll, simulations, etc.
+I.e., things that were more .... use-cases that were more common for business, researchers, and military.

 As it turns out, some regular people used computers to do what they did away from the computer — they used them to be **social** with _other people_.